Seednode/docker-nginx-rtmp/README.md

 docker.seedno.de/seednode/nginx-rtmp            latest         6e60200a2454   7 hours ago    18.2MB
 ```

-DASH streams are stored in /var/www/html/dash, and HLS streams are stored in /var/www/html/hls.
+DASH streams are stored inside the container in `/var/www/html/dash`, and HLS streams are stored in `/var/www/html/hls`.

 Make sure to store these persistently if you want them to remain after stopping the container.